jenkinsci/vectorcast-execution-plugin/README.md

 Numerous options are available to correct this:
 - Use the Jenkins Resource Root URL (Manage Jenkins > Configure System)
-- Enable anonymous reads from the Manage Jenkins > Configure Global Security > Authorization
+- Reconfigure VectorCAST Jobs to use external CSS (VCAST_RPTS_SELF_CONTAINED=FALSE) combined with enabling anonymous reads from the Manage Jenkins > Configure Global Security > Authorization
 - Reconfigure the Jenkins Content Security Policy
 - Download the archives and view reports locally